-In the 12 months to March 2010, there were 348 serious casualty crashes at intersections and 686 serious casualty crashes on midblock sections (those sections of road where there are no intersecting roads).
+In the 12 months to December 2010, there were 368 serious casualty crashes at intersections and 623 serious casualty crashes on midblock sections (those sections of road where there are no intersecting roads).
 On average 57% of midblock crashes occur on rural roads, while the majority of intersection crashes (73%) occur on metropolitan roads.

-Since 2003 while midblock crashes have had a slight decrease, intersection crashes have remained steady.
+Since 2003 midblock crashes have decreased, while intersection crashes have also decreased, not as markedly.